 The installation of the PHENIX muon arms must be coordinated by the PHENIX integration group for schedule, safety, and manpower.
+Safety and access issues must be developed and implimented before installation of detector hardware.
+These issues are not only reviewed within the collaboration, but also in conjunction with the RHIC facility safety committee.
 Services for magnets and detector systems must be documented and reviewed before installation.
 Space around detector subsystems is at a premium and therefore must be planned with care.
 This means routing services for detectors must have clearly defined paths as the interface regions between different detector subsystems are very tight.

 A major planning issue is the alignment and survey of the global detector.
-The alignment and survey crew at the AGS accelerator facility is presently evaluating a plan for monuments to be attached on the walls in the hall as well as on the detector subsystems.
+The alignment and survey crew at the AGS accelerator facility has attached monuments to the walls in the hall as well as on the detector subsystems.
 Lines of sight through the detector are difficult to achieve, thus both muon arms will have "active" alignment monitoring systems to track the variation in position of the tracking stations in relationship to each other, as well as the PHENIX detector global location.
-A spreadsheet document is available on the WWW PHENIX homepage (http://rsgi01.rhic.bnl.gov/export1/phenix/WWW/phenix_home.html), system integration and engineering section, for both the North Muon Arm tracking and indentifier.